 Whether you're serving your static assets over the CDN or integrating your full site to pass through StackPath's global network, it's important to check that files are correctly being delivered from our edge servers.

-A correct assets integration takes your website's base html and points select asset references at the CDN.
-Depending on how you manage your website, there are various way to achieve integration.
-Whether through plugin, script, or manual labor the goal is to parse through html source and replace "https://example.com/..." with a domain that is has a DNS record pointed at your provider's CDN.
+A correct assets integration takes your website's base HTML and points select asset references at the CDN.
+Depending on how you manage your website, there are various ways to achieve integration.
+Whether through a plugin, script, DNS records or manual labor the goal is to parse through HTML source and replace "https://example.com/..." with a domain that has a DNS record pointing at your provider's CDN.

 - If you're using Firefox or Chrome, right click on your page and select View Page Source from the browser's options menu.

 If you're using Safari, press and hold Option+Command+U on your page to open the Page Source

 If you're using a Mac, open the search bar by pressing Command + F.

 If you're using Windows, open the search bar by pressing Ctrl + F

 Enter the StackPath Edge Address in the search bar.